Device Portal for Mobile

 Use this address to connect over a local network.

 The IP address of the phone is shown in the Device Portal settings on the phone.
 HTTPS is required for authentication and secure communication.
-The hostname (editable in Settings > System > About) can also be used to access Device Portal on the local network (e.g. http://Phone360), which is useful for devices that may change networks or IP addresses frequently, or need to be shared.
+The hostname (editable in Settings > System > About) can also be used to access Device Portal on the local network (for example, http://Phone360), which is useful for devices that may change networks or IP addresses frequently, or need to be shared.

 Press the Pair button on your phone to generate and display the required security code